kkuhn3/fireredleafgreen-tracker/README.md

-# redblue-tracker
+# fireredleafgreen-tracker

-An HTML and JS tracker for Red/Blue key item randomizers.
+An HTML and JS tracker for Firered/Leafgreen key item randomizers.

 ## Description